rnsfrd/capstone/README.md

 # Conclusions & Next Steps<a id='next'></a>
 Differencing at an order of 3 is not ideal however was required based on our AD Fuller test.
 For the next step we will most likely use a Vector Autoregression Model (VAR) for this data.

 Additionally the hypothesis likely needs to be modified based on observed relations between infrastrcture and viral cases and through observing the coeffecients on our model.
 Our original hypothesis was based on the theory that countries with increasing levels of infrastructure are able to handle the spread of disease better through access to more to information, better sanitation, more medicine, more hospitals, and more doctors.
 This theory appears to be false but can lead to further studies on each individual aspects of infrastructure within Mexico.
 The next best route would be to focus on one area of infrastructure such as transportation, communication, healthcare, etc. The reason being is that as shown above these different pieces of infrastructure do not always have the same relationship with the number of viral cases as expected.
 Some things that one would consider 'good' for infrastructure are actually bad in terms of contributing to the spread of diseases.
-Additionally I would have to look at causal relationships between infrastructure and disease spread by taking a closer look at how a country designates a budget.
+Additionally we would have to look at causal relationships between infrastructure and disease spread by taking a closer look at how a country designates a budget.
 For example, as discussed before, in first world countries it may be a natural course of action to increase spending on medical services regardless of outbreaks, however in developing countries with limited resources they may not be able to, thus funding medical services actually follows an outbreak.
 Tackling a problem like this requires more than just data but really learning the ins and outs of a country, how it operates, how government leaders make decisions, how the country reports statistics, etc. While the results of the model may not have provided much predictive power it does offer direction of which areas to focus on in the future.